A house in New Orlean’s Ninth Ward

 of New Orleans CBV

 Almost all your favorite hotels and restaurants are open, and budget-friendly opportunities abound.
-Visitors will enjoy the fabulous fall weather and amazing architecture, and we implore you to come back to New Orleans.
+Visitors will enjoy the fabulous fall weather and amazing architecture, and we bid you to come back to New Orleans.
 You’ll never find another city in America more appreciative of its tourists than New Orleans is today.

-But if you want to know about the underlying feelings of the locals there, besides those of sincere gratitude for all that remains, and you ask me how they’re doing, this is what I’d tell you today: An insufficient hopefulness still hangs like wreckage caught in high branches of trees.
+But if you want to know about the underlying feelings of the locals there, besides those of sincere gratitude for all that remains, and you ask me how I think they’re doing, this is what I’d tell you today: An insufficient hopefulness still hangs like wreckage caught in high branches of trees.

 A Vision in Emerald Green